ATV3320/Ruksell/dgallery/README.md

 #Learned doing it with the help of CLI, now trying to transform it for the frontend.

 First file uploaded at: https://link.storjshare.io/s/jwilutcuwsywrmgw3eg423k6dx6a/dgallery/panda1.jpg

+Inside the gallery.js, instead of using the static images, I'm now using an array of image urls, let's try to shift to data fetched from the blockchain.